spectralDNS/shenfun/docs/source/stokes.rst

     K1 = FunctionSpace(N[1], 'Fourier', dtype='d', domain=(0, 2*np.pi))
     SD = FunctionSpace(N[2], family, bc=(0, 0))
     ST = FunctionSpace(N[2], family)

-Note that the last line of code is there to ensure that only the first :math:`N_2-2` coefficients are used, see discussion around Eq. :eq:`eq:Zn`.
-At the same time, we ensure that we are still using :math:`N_2` quadrature points, the same as for the Dirichlet basis.

 Next the one-dimensional spaces are used to create two tensor product spaces Q = :math:`W^{\boldsymbol{N}}` and TD = :math:`W_0^{\boldsymbol{N}}`, one vector V = :math:`[W_0^{\boldsymbol{N}}]^3` and one mixed